 Part of the Arsenal

-While Facebook can be very effective for finding candidates, it shouldn’t be the only way of promoting openings.
-There are other job boards that will help get the word out.
+Facebook can be very effective to help you find great candidates, but it shouldn’t be the only way of promoting openings.
+There are job boards that will help get the word out.
 In fact, adding an applicant tracking system will provide more exposure for openings and help streamline the screening process.
 It can even save you time and energy since many of the processes are automated.

 When looking for the right people to add to your team, Facebook is an overlooked platform for finding job seekers.
-It may not be as easy to post as Craigslist or Indeed, but it’s also less competitive which means there’s a better chance of finding great people.
+It may not be as easy to post on Facebook as it is on Craigslist or Indeed, but it’s also less competitive which means there’s a better chance you’ll find great candidates.